dotlang/language/README.md

 ###Hashtable
 ###Casting
-- `#myclass(my_obj)` is the casting operator and returns empty/undefined/not-initialized if myObj cannot be casted to myclass.
+- `$myclass(my_obj)` is the casting operator and returns empty/undefined/not-initialized if myObj cannot be casted to myclass.
 Compiler will try 3 options for casting: first if `my_obj` conforms to `myclass` it will be casted without change in the data (means `my_obj` has all fields and methods that `myclass` has specified). second, looks for a method called `myclass` defined in `my_obj` (This method will convert `my_obj` instance to an instance of `myclass`). third, looks for reverse: a method called `ObjType` in `myclass` static instance (ObjType is type of `my_obj` and this method will crete a new instance of myclass using given `ObjType` instance).
 All these options will be checked at compile time.
 - Example: Converting MyClass to YourClass: `yclass = #YourClass(mclass);`
 1) call `mclass.YourClass` method: `yclass = mclass.YourClass();`
 2) call `YourClass.MyClass` static constructor method: `yclass = YourClass.MyClass(mclass);`
 - The only case where `<` and `,` is allowed in method name is for above purpose.
-- `float f; int x = #int(f);` this will call `int` method on class `float` to do casting.
+- `float f; int x = $int(f);` this will call `int` method on class `float` to do casting.
 This can be called automatically by compiler if needed.
 For template types (like array or hash), you should name the function according to full-name not short-name (`Array<char>` instead of `char[]`).
-- empty/undefined/not-initialized state of a variable is named "undef" state and is shown by `#MyClass()` which means casting empty to `MyClass` (MyClass is type of the variable).
-You can shortcut this by `#MyClass` notation.
-If type can be inferred you can use only `#`.
+- empty/undefined/not-initialized state of a variable is named "undef" state and is shown by `$MyClass()` which means casting empty to `MyClass` (MyClass is type of the variable).
+You can shortcut this by `$MyClass` notation.
+If type can be inferred you can use only `$`.
-- Value of a variable before initialization is undef which is denoted by `#` or `#MyClass` where MyClass is type of the variable.
+- Value of a variable before initialization is undef which is denoted by `$` or `$MyClass` where MyClass is type of the variable.
-- You can also return `#MyClass` when you want to indicate invalid state for a variable.
+- You can also return `$MyClass` when you want to indicate invalid state for a variable.

 ###Undef
 ###Instantiation